 Treatments and imitations of pearls

 Certain culture pearls such as the Akoya or those of the South Seas sometimes undergo treatment such as whitening, shade or irradiation ...
-It is often thanks to the X -rays that we can see if the pearl has been subject to this type of treatment.
+It is often thanks to the X -rays that we can see if the pearl was subject to this type of treatment.
 We can also spot a shade from the hole pierced in the pearl, which indicates color concentrations.

 This method is still used although brought up to date.
 The fact is that imitations often look too perfect to claim to be nature products!